-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hillsdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Hillsdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hillsdale are a mix of both white- and blue-collar jobs.
 Overall, Hillsdale is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hillsdale who work in sales jobs (12.26%), office and administrative support (11.57%), and food service (8.88%).
+There are especially a lot of people living in Hillsdale who work in sales jobs (12.65%), office and administrative support (10.76%), and food service (10.50%).

 Of important note, Hillsdale is also a city of artists.
 Hillsdale has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hillsdale’s character.

 The people who call Hillsdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hillsdale residents report their race to be White, followed by Native American.
-Important ancestries of people in Hillsdale include Irish, English, French , and Dutch.
+The greatest number of Hillsdale residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Hillsdale include Irish, English, French , and Polish.

 The most common language spoken in Hillsdale is English.
 Other important languages spoken here include Spanish and Greek.